henriknume/hallplatsen/README.md

 - ~~Fix bug: When trip is Kviberg-Lindholmpiren.~~
 - ~~Move add actions to toolbar.~~
 - ~~Activity for creating new TripCard.~~
-- Redesign and change layout to a cardlayout or similar where multiple stations can be viewed simultaneously.
+- ~~Redesign and change layout to a cardlayout or similar where multiple stations can be viewed simultaneously.~~
+- Fix model bug.
+- Create a persistant model for the CardModel (SharedPreferences?).
 - Delete card function.
-- Create a persistant model for the CardModel (SharedPreferences?).
 - Use real device_id.
 - Functionality to rearrange cards by touch-move-drop.
 - Add a spinner while updating a station list.